cs107e/cs107e.github.io/assignment/assign2/assign2.md

 You may want to create two versions of your clock.
 One that shows minutes and seconds, and another that shows hours and minutes.
+The minutes and seconds version will be easier to debug initially since the display will change more frequently, but once it is working, you could change to hours and minutes to make it more like a real clock.

 ### Extension